-Authors of papers accepted for publication can choose to make their articles open access and available free online for all readers through the payment of a fee (currently £2,400/ \$3,600/ €3,000).
+Authors of papers accepted for publication can choose to make their articles open access, ensuring they are freely available online to all readers.
+This can be achieved through the payment of a fee (currently £2,621 / \$3,300 / €3,150).
 Full details about open access facilities, including Read and Publish agreements with funding options, can be obtained from: